cases >> Pan Oston

 NEXT ICON: PAN OSTON

-Whether you put your groceries on the belt or prefer to scan your items yourself at the self-checkout: there is a good chance that at some time, your products passed a checkout solution provided by Pan Osten.
+Whether you put your groceries on the belt or prefer to scan your items yourself at the self-checkout: there is a good chance that at some time, your products passed a checkout solution provided by Pan Oston.
 This manufacturing company has been producing these solutions for 55 years.
 Innovation manager Corné van Braak explains what innovation and sustainability mean to them.

 This story was first published in the Next Icons Magazine.
 You can read the entire magazine here.